 For the Proposal Defense, there is an expectation of substantial depth of knowledge in the thesis area, broadly defined.
 Thus, it will not be sufficient to defend only the particulars of the proposed experiments.
 A key element of the oral examination will be to explain and defend the importance of the questions to be addressed, and to place these questions in the broader context of the field.
 Thus, in both the Significance section of the written Proposal and in the subsequent oral Defense, the student should be able to marshal knowledge from the relevant literature and from broader areas of Genomics and Computational Biology.
 Each student's performance will be evaluated on: 1) quality of the written proposal; 2) quality of the oral presentation; 3) defense of the proposal; and 4) general knowledge of computational biology, their Approach, and their Biological Specialty (covered in coursework).

 The student is encouraged to consult with their Thesis Advisor during preparation for the Candidacy Examination.
 The student is also free to consult with any other faculty, students, or postdocs as they develop their ideas.
 Thesis advisors should not give copies of current or former grant applications to students nor should they edit the student's written proposal.
 It is the Thesis Advisor's responsibility to ensure that the overall objectives of the proposal are worthwhile.
-The student can discuss potential experimental approaches with his/her advisor or others.
-The Thesis Advisor is excluded from being on the Preliminary Examination committee for their own student and has no role in determining the composition of the committee.
+The student can discuss potential experimental approaches with their advisor or others.
+The Thesis Advisor is excluded from being on the committee for their own student and has no role in determining the composition of the committee.

 The purpose of having a Uniform Examiner on the committee is to be able to compare all exams with respect to rigor and the decision making processes of the different exam committees.
 With this information, uniformity in decisions can be established.
 These examiners will be responsible for the evaluation forms that constitute the written record for the exam.